If you want to see the very best ways contractors can gain more business all in one place, then keep reading.

 37. Become a Blogger

-This one won’t be the best way that you could generate new leads quickly, but that doesn’t mean you won’t have success.
+This one won’t be the best way to generate new leads quickly, but that doesn’t mean you won’t have success.

 In the future, you will not only have to be able to prove your skills by actually doing a good job in your craft, but you should also become good at communicating to others what you do.